tweag/CIPs/CIP-0165/README.md

 All updates are written in the following way:

 - if an entry has a natural key and we want to update data we can store a new value;
-- if we want to remove a value with natural key we should write a special tombstone entry, see namespaces;
+- if we want to remove a value with natural key we should write a special tombstone entry;
 - if a value has no natural key we must first delete old value and then insert a new one.

 **Structure:**

 - `slot_no:` `u64` — slot number where changes were introduced
+- `namespace:` `bstr` — namespace name
-- `changes:` `CBOR` array of the entries
+- `changes:` `CBOR` — array of the entries
 - `footer:` `{entries_count, chunk_hash}`

 **Policy:**